asifhg/CGold/docs/tutorials/variables/cache.rst

 Force
 =====

-If you want to set cache variable even if it's already present in cache file you can add ``FORCE``:
+If you want to set a cache variable even if it's already present in the cache file, you can use the keyword ``FORCE``:

 .. literalinclude:: /examples/usage-of-variables/force/CMakeLists.txt
   :language: cmake